 Taurus and Orion are the largest and best known January constellations.
 Known since ancient times, these constellations dominate the northern winter sky and host a number of well-known stars, asterisms and deep sky objects.

-Taurus, the 17th largest of all constellations, represents the celestial Bull.
+Taurus, the 17th largest of all star constellations, represents the celestial Bull.
 It occupies an area of 797 square degrees.
 Like other zodiac constellations, it was first catalogued by the Greek astronomer Ptolemy in the 2nd century, but has been known since the Bronze Age.

 The constellation is very easy to find because it is home to one of the nearest star clusters to Earth and one most easily seen without binoculars.
 The Pleiades open cluster, also known as the Seven Sisters, catalogued by Charles Messier as Messier 45, consists of a number of hot, young, luminous stars surrounded by a faint reflection nebula.
 The cluster lies approximately 444 light years from Earth and has an apparent magnitude of 1.6.
-With an apparent size of 110 arc minutes, it is very conspicuous in the winter sky, with about a dozen stars visible to the naked eye in good conditions.
+With an apparent size of 110 arc minutes, it is very conspicuous in the winter sky, with about a dozen stars visible to the unaided eye in good conditions.

 Taurus contains another famous Messier object: the Crab Nebula.
-Catalogued as Messier 1, the nebula is an expanding remnant of a supernova explosion observed in 1054 AD.
+Catalogued as Messier 1, the nebula is an expanding remnant of a supernova event observed in 1054 AD.
 It has a visual magnitude of 8.4, which makes it visible in binoculars in exceptionally good conditions.
 The nebula contains the Crab Pulsar, the youngest pulsar observed.

 Taurus is also home to the Hyades cluster, a group of relatively bright stars forming a V shape that represents the head of the bull.
 Aldebaran, the brightest star in Taurus and the 14th brightest star in the sky, lies in the same line of sight as the Hyades, but is considerably closer to us at a distance of 65 light years.
 The cluster on the other hand lies about 153 light years from Earth.
 Aldebaran merely makes it easy to find it.